 mLearning is a great fit for all possible training needs ranging from formal training to informal training (just-in-time learning or job aids).
 It can also be used effectively to foster collaborative or social learning.
 You can also use components of mLearning to enhance your ILT/VILT sessions.

-At EI Design, we have created mLearning solutions for the entire spectrum of training needs including:
+At EI, we have created mLearning solutions for the entire spectrum of training needs including:

 Here is my list of top 7 benefits that mLearning or mobile learning offers vis-a-vis traditional eLearning: